 For each meal, you want to have the right balance to maintain proper nutrition and to control blood sugar and kidney function.
 Planning out each meal makes food decisions much easier.
 Follow these guidelines for meals and snacks:

-The number one rule for any diet plan is to not skip breakfast.
+The number one rule for any healthy eating plan is to not skip breakfast.
 Start each day with a healthy balanced breakfast to level out your blood glucose and give yourself the energy to get going.

 Lunch can often be the hardest meal of the day to control, as you might be out and about or at work.
 Combat this issue by carrying your lunch with you.
-Not only will it be easier to maintain a healthy diet, but it will save you money.
+Not only will it be easier to maintain a kidney healthy diet plan, but it will save you money.

 Snacks are an important part of your meal plan that requires meticulous planning.
 Not carrying a snack with you can lead to poor decisions when you are out and about and find yourself hungry.
 Here are some snack ideas: